 Stephen Harper’s Resignation?

-Will Stephen Harper step down as Prime Minister of Canada this summer or early fall?
+The question on everyone’s mind right now is: will Stephen Harper step down as Prime Minister of Canada this summer or early fall?

-We could bring up the anti gay marriage speech, the gutting of Environment Canada, the silencing of scientist who’s data and research didn’t mesh with the conservative ideology.
-We could dabble in the amount of debt our country is in which is the largest ever.
-We could also certainly point out the do one thing, say another in regards to senate appointee’s, raising taxes etc. This is not about a rant on our Prime Minster, you either love him or hate him for whatever reasons you wish.
-I am simply raising the point that perhaps it’s time to go.
+This is not meant to be a rant on our Prime Minster, you either love him or hate him for whatever reasons you wish.
+I am simply raising the point that perhaps it’s time for him to go.
 Remember the criminal code amendments, yikes, that will take a decade to clean up.
-In general it’s a problem that not all of the Stephen Harper ideology aligns with science and facts and when he is called out on it his position only solidifies.
-This is a conflict for canadians as over time Canadians have come to see that while they supported a change and a new way to governing they didn’t think such a narrow minded approach would follow.
+In general it’s a problem that not all of the Stephen Harper ideology aligns with science and facts and when he is called out on it, this position only solidifies.
+This is a conflict for Canadians as over time the people of this country have come to see that while they supported a change and a new way to governing they didn’t think such a narrow minded approach would follow.

 There are two driving forces behind Stephen Harper.